-6.6 Do special rules apply to the settlement of claims/proceedings e.g. is court approval required for the settlement of group/class actions, or claims by infants, or otherwise?
+6.6 Do special rules apply to the settlement of claims/ proceedings e.g. is court approval required for the settlement of group/class actions, or claims by infants, or otherwise?

 Yes, although they are rarely applied by the interested parties.
 An option is a party's referral to a justice of the peace prior to the filing of a lawsuit for the latter's intervention towards a settlement (article 209 ff. of GCCP).
 Another option is a settlement between litigants until the issuance of a final decision and provided the substantive law requirements (see below) for the same are met; such settlement may or may not be certified by the court, as per the litigants' choice (article 214A of GCCP, as in force).
-Another alternative was introduced in 2012, titled "judicial intervention"; actually it is an extension of the old justice of the peace intervention and it provides for a permanent mechanism set up in each court of the first instance where nominated judges may assist the litigants to reach a settlement, if the parties choose so (article 214B of GCCP).
-Additionally, any court upon hearing a case has to determine if a settlement is possible, before proceeding further with the hearing (articles 208 and 233 of GCCP).
+Another alternative was introduced in 2012, titled "judicial intervention"; actually, it is an extension of the old justice of the peace intervention and it provides for a permanent mechanism set up in each court of the first instance where nominated judges may assist the litigants to reach a settlement, if the parties choose so (article 214B of GCCP).